chanduhvg/Flink-Fraud-Java/README.md

 - When trying to create a new flink application for the first time.
 Create a new archetype by configuring the GroupId, artifactId, and version as specified in the below    screenshot.
 Click "ok" and then click "finish".
  ![](https://github.com/chanduhvg/Flink-Fraud-Java/blob/main/NewProject.png)

+ - We need to select the Archtechtype in the Maven archtype is flink-quickstart-java_2.11

  ![](https://github.com/chanduhvg/Flink-Fraud-Java/blob/main/SelectArchtechtype.png)

 - After creating the archetype select the flink archetype from the list of available archetypes and create a Maven project.